AmcacheParser CLI cheatsheet: every flag, with worked examples

 - name: AmcacheGlob

-The glob with * is intentional — it pulls the hive and both transaction logs in one go.
-The artifact handles the rest server-side.
+value: 'C:\Windows\AppCompat\Programs\Amcache.hve*'Glob with * is intentional.
+Pulls the hive and both transaction logs in one go.
+The artefact handles the rest server-side.

 For fleet-wide hunting, schedule the artefact on a regular cadence (weekly is typical) and route the resulting UnassociatedFileEntries rows into your SIEM.
-Detections that pivot on KeyLastWriteTimestamp > now - 7d AND Publisher = '' AND IsPeFile = true are noisy but cheap and have very high precision for "something new appeared on a host this week."
+Detections that pivot on KeyLastWriteTimestamp > now - 7d AND Publisher = '' AND IsPeFile = true are noisy but cheap and high-precision for "something new appeared this week".

 Operational tips#

-• Always collect transaction logs.
-AmcacheParser will warn but continue if they are missing; you lose the most recent writes silently.
+- Always collect transaction logs.
+AmcacheParser warns but continues if they are missing.
+You lose the most recent writes silently.

-• Use --csvf <HOSTNAME>.
-When you stack 50 hosts' CSVs into one folder for cross-host pivots, hostnames in filenames save you.
+--csvf <HOSTNAME>.
+When stacking 50 hosts' CSVs into one folder for cross-host pivots, hostnames in filenames save you. - Run

-• Hash the input hive before parsing and store the hash next to the CSV output.
-That tiny extra step keeps chain-of-custody clean if the case ever goes to court.
+.LOG1+.LOG2first.
+Even though the parser opens read-only, evidentially you want a hashed copy. - Hash the input before parsing and store the hash next to the CSV output.
+Tiny extra step.
+Keeps chain of custody clean if the case ever goes to court.

 Related posts